Definition – What is Defensive Rebound Percentage?

-Defensive Rebound Percentage (DRB%) is a basketball statistic that puts a player’s number of defensive rebounds in proportion to the total number of defensive rebounds available while they were in active play.
+Defensive Rebound Percentage (DRB%) puts a player’s number of defensive rebounds in proportion to the total number of defensive rebounds available while they were in active play.

 A player has 4 defensive rebounds and has played 41 minutes.